-There are numerous practical and legal issues facing businesses which continue to operate within the context of Covid-19 now that England is currently in lockdown.
+There are numerous practical and legal issues facing businesses that continue to operate within the context of Covid-19 now that England is currently in lockdown.
 Keep your business operational even if you have limited ability to go outside.

 1. Home Working

 Many businesses moved to home working following Government advice that this should be implemented.
 However, some businesses are not set up to do so.
-In the wake of lock down very few businesses can now operate unless they are being carried out at home. .
+In the wake of lockdown very few businesses can now operate unless they are being carried out at home

-There is a lot of free technology available to help get your staff back online from cloud based systems to video conferring portals; phones can adapt for online, face to face as well as office call diversions; good home policies will govern practice and productivity – communication among customers and staff is key.
+There is a lot of free technology available to help get your staff back online from cloud-based systems to video conferring portals; phones can adapt for online, face to face as well as office call diversions; good home policies will govern practice and productivity – communication among customers and staff is key.